-Scott Richardson (B.Bus (Accounting), GDBA, FCPA) joined Austin Engineering Ltd on 13 January 2014 in the position of Chief Financial Officer and Company Secretary and is a fellow of CPA Australia.
-Scott has over 20 years' experience in various senior financial roles with other large Australian companies including Brambles, Downer EDI, Macarthur Coal and BGW Group.
+Scott Richardson (B.Bus (Accounting), GDBA, FCPA) is Chief Financial Officer and Company Secretary and is a fellow of CPA Australia.
+He has over 20 years' experience in various senior financial roles with other large Australian companies including Brambles, Downer EDI, Macarthur Coal and BGW Group.